sourcegraph/handbook/content/departments/product-engineering/engineering/admin-exp/iam/index.md

-# IAM and Admin Experience Team
+# Identity and Access Management (IAM) Team

-> NOTE: The IAM and Admin Experience team is a newly formed team at Sourcegraph.
+> NOTE: The IAM team is a newly formed team at Sourcegraph.
 We'll be updating this page as we clarify our mission, vision, and roadmap.

 ## Vision